johnswil/mantl/docs/getting_started/dockerfile.rst

 (using ``-it``) so that we can enter our SSH key passphrase if necessary.

-The container should launch and provision the cluster using the ``security.yml``, Terraform template, and custom playbook that you configured in the Setup above.
+The container should launch and provision the cluster using the ``security.yml``, Terraform template, and custom playbook that you configured in the setup above.

 .. note:: If you have customized your Terraform template to use a different SSH
           public key than the default ``~/.ssh/id_rsa.pub``, you can specify the